What is a Business Line of Credit and how can it help my business?

 A business line of credit can be either unsecured or secured (typically by inventory, receivables or other collateral).
 Lines of credit are often referred to as “revolving,” which means you can tap into them again and again.
 For instance, if you were given access to a $100,000 line of credit and you decide to take out $30,000, you will still have access to the remaining $70,000 if needed.
 If you pay that $30,000 back down to $0, you will then have access to the entire $100,000 without reapplying.
 Not having to reapply is one of the biggest benefits of a line of credit.

 Business lines of credit usually have lower interest rates than traditional business loans.
 But, if you’re late with a payment or go over your limit, your interest rate could increase substantially.
-This is quite different than a term loan, where the interest rate stays the same for the life of the loan.
+This is quite different from a term loan, where the interest rate usually stays the same for the life of the loan.

 Business Line of Credit vs. Credit Card:

 1. Credit cards usually have higher interest rates.

 2. Credit cards charge additional fees for cash advances.